niplav/site/considerations_on_cryonics.md

 ![Probability distribution over the value of a lifeyear in the future](./img/considerations_on_cryonics/avg_fut_year_val.png "The probability distribution over the value of a lifeyear in the future.
 The distribution is a normal distribution with an expected value of 50000 and a standard deviation of ~22000.")

-Note that this graph is not based on real data and only for illustrative purposes.
+*this graph is not based on real data and only here for illustrative purposes*

 But one can take another factor into account: Most negative future scenarios don't lead to resuscitation (civilisational collapse, stable